Nursing at Seattle Children’s

 1. Applicants must be a permanent resident of Washington, Alaska, Montana or Idaho (WAMI).

-2. Applicants must be accepted or enrolled in an undergraduate or graduate-level nursing program at an accredited college or university by September 1, 2024.
+2. Applicants must be enrolled in an undergraduate or graduate level nursing program at an accredited college or university by September 1, 2025.

 Selection Process